SUBHIN-TM/React-Notes/README.md

 * Source Maps: Provide a way to map the code within a compressed file back to its original position in a source file, simplifying debugging.
 * Dev Servers: Local development servers that can serve assets dynamically, provide live reloading capabilities, and more.

-<h2>In summary</h2>,
+* In SUMMARY
-* bundlers are essential in React development for transforming, optimizing, and packaging web applications into formats that are efficient, manageable, and browser-compatible, significantly impacting both the development process and the performance of the final application.
+bundlers are essential in React development for transforming, optimizing, and packaging web applications into formats that are efficient, manageable, and browser-compatible, significantly impacting both the development process and the performance of the final application.